 We are extremely grateful for the precious time given by the interviewees for this study.
-We would also like to thank the wonderful reviewers Rachel Bass and Naoko Kimura from the GIIN, Suzanne Biegel, an expert collaborator, and the team at IDB Invest and Olga Mayoral, for shaping this paper.
+We would also like to thank the wonderful reviewers Rachel Bass and Naoko Kimura from the Global Impact Investing Network (GIIN), Suzanne Biegel, an expert collaborator on this subject, and Olga Mayoral of IDB Invest, for her support in developing this paper.

-1. INTRODUCING The concept
+1. INTRODUCING